komacat/sigiq-work-trial/design.md

 ## State management / internal event bus

 1. mock backend sends JSON to client through websocket
     - interaction: POINT
     - payload {...}
 2. case POINT:
     - use event emitter to start the animation for POINT
     - ex. emitter.on('POINT', handlePoint(src, dest)) : should the tutor pointer remain at last dest until next POINT and update (src = dest, dest = newDest) or have src be the same location every time and be removed from screen once control goes back to client

+need both server and client to know whose 'turn' it is to act server waits on client input client cannot act until server is done

 ## Your choice of DOM vs React updates

--
+- DOM update on POINT, HIGHLIGHT

 # InteractableSlide Component Checklist